Increasing awareness of the direct-acting antivirals that can cure hepatitis C

-An estimated 2.9 million people are co-infected with HIV and hepatitis C virus.
+An estimated 2.9 million people are co-infected with HIV and hepatitis C (HCV) virus.

-The grant is attempting to stimulate demand for HCV care in selected countries by raising awareness by engaging with civil society organizations and local decision makers.
+The grant is attempting to stimulate demand for HCV care in selected countries by raising awareness among civil society organizations and national decision makers.

 “Unitaid is a pioneer in tackling market bottlenecks for new and efficient hepatitis C treatments.
 Stimulating demand is key to shaping a healthy market.”

 The grant advocated at the government level to encourage countries to make new drugs and tools available and implement new policies that addressed the needs of communities.
 Coalition PLUS also raised awareness of HCV testing and treatment with a focus on approaches that include marginalized populations such as people who inject drugs (PWIDs) and prisoners to increase diagnosis, combat stigma and generate demand for treatment.